harsha-simhadri/big-ann-benchmarks/neurips23/latitude/_latitude-m4-metal-medium.md

 python create_dataset.py --dataset sparse-full
 ```

+See the [latitude/commands](latitude/commands) directory for individual algorithm scripts.

 ### Filter Track

 Prepare the track dataset by running the following command in the top-level directory of the repository:
 ```
 python create_dataset.py --dataset yfcc-10M
 ```

+See the [latitude/commands](latitude/commands) directory for individual algorithm scripts.

 ### OOD Track

 Prepare the track dataset by running the following command in the top-level directory of the repository:
 ```
 python create_dataset.py --dataset text2image-10M
 ```
+See the [latitude/commands](latitude/commands) directory for individual algorithm scripts.

 ### Streaming Track